Resources and information

 Long Biography [220 words]

-Over the last three years, Amy and Ella have worked hard to inspire children, engage politicians, business leaders and academics, and to motivate individuals, families, schools, cafes and businesses to become more discerning users of single-use plastic – or become ‘Plastic Clever’, as they call it.
-The Plastic Clever positive award scheme has been adopted by cafes, businesses and over 900 schools around the UK.
+Since starting KAP, Amy and Ella have worked hard to inspire children, engage politicians, business leaders and academics, and to motivate individuals, families, schools, cafes and businesses to become more discerning users of single-use plastic – or become ‘Plastic Clever’, as they call it.
+The Plastic Clever positive award scheme has been adopted by cafes, businesses and over 1000 schools around the UK.
 The girls have also talked at various events internationally (including giving their own TEDx talk in 2018 and speaking at the Young Activists Summit in the UN Geneva in December 2019), as well as at schools around the UK.
-Plus, they are working towards their own individual goal of collecting 100,000 pieces of plastic litter and have collected almost 75,000 so far.
+Plus, they are working towards their own individual goal of collecting 100,000 pieces of plastic litter and have collected over 90,000 so far.

 Amy and Ella have a book published by Dorling Kindersley, written by kids for kids, called Be Plastic Clever.
 Through the book, their campaigning and activism, they hope to inspire other young people to find, and use, their voices to bring about positive changes.

 Amy and Ella Meek are the teenage founders of the environmental charity Kids Against Plastic.
 Since founding their youth-led organisation back in 2016, the girls have worked hard to inspire kids and adults alike to take action to reduce their use of single-use plastics – or become ‘Plastic Clever’ as they call it.
-Their Plastic Clever scheme has since been adopted by over 900 schools, as well as by cafes and businesses.
+Their Plastic Clever scheme has since been adopted by over 1000 schools, as well as by cafes, businesses, councils and festivals around the UK.

 Amy Meek [236 words]